 - Dedication to a cause or public service work

 Your current employer may even offer a scholarship for your education.
 Although you may qualify financially for federal and state grants, you can also apply for scholarships as long as the total amount of your scholarships and grants does not exceed the cost of your education.
 To find scholarships for college that you may be eligible for, follow these helpful best practices.

 Don’t be fooled if you see an ad offering an “exclusive” list of scholarships in exchange for a fee.
 All scholarship information is readily available for free, so there’s no reason to pay for it.

-You’ll discover that enrollment specialists and admissions advisors have in-depth information on a variety of scholarships for online students (whether graduate students or undergraduates) and international students.
+You’ll discover that enrollment specialists and admissions advisors have in-depth information on a variety of scholarships for online students (whether graduate students or undergraduates) as well as international students.

-- A local library’s reference section.
+- A local library’s reference section

-- Foundations, religious or community organizations, local businesses, and civic groups.
+- Foundations, religious or community organizations, local businesses, and civic groups

-- Organizations (including professional associations) related to your field of interest.
+- Organizations (including professional associations) related to your field of interest

-- Culturally based organizations such as those focused on race, religion, or nationality.
+- Culturally based organizations such as those focused on race, religion, or nationality

-- Your employer.
+- Your employer

 Scholarships for International Students

-Abundant Scholarships for Online Education
+Find Scholarships for Online Education at Walden University

-Walden University is accredited by the Higher Learning Commission, www.hlcommission.org.
+Walden University is accredited by The Higher Learning Commission, www.hlcommission.org.